Joseph Thomas Bowman was born in 1867 in Perry County, OH, the son of Jonas B. and Lucy (Danison) Bowman.

 ~ Daughter Mary (Bowman) Gucker ~

-The Guckers later moved to Phoenix, Maricopa County, AZ, where Luther is believed to have been a pharmacist for Frontier Drugs in the 1940s.
-Luther is mentioned in the Arizona State Board of Pharmacy's 1946 Annual Report.
+Luther was active with the Arizona Pharmaceutical Association.
+He is mentioned in the Arizona State Board of Pharmacy's 1946 Annual Report.
 He also is named in the 1976 book The Harshman, Hashman, Hershman, Hersman Family: A History and Genealogy, authored by Charles William Harshman, C.C.
 Harshman and Mavourneen Harshman.